 If at least one third of the Board members present so request, the voting on any question may be recorded so as to show how each member present voted or did not vote (except when conducted by paper ballot).
 If a Board member so requests, her vote shall be recorded by name.
 In no circumstances may an absent Director vote by proxy.
 Subject to Standing Order 59, absence is defined as being absent at the time of the vote.
-An officer who has been appointed formally by the Board to act up for an executive Director during a period of incapacity or temporarily to fill an executive Director.
-An officer attending the Board to represent an executive Director during a period of incapacity or temporary absence without formal acting up status may not exercise the voting rights of the executive Director.
+An officer who has been appointed formally by the Board to act up for an executive Director during a period of incapacity or temporarily to fill an executive Director vacancy, shall be entitled to exercise the voting rights of the executive Director.
+An officer attending the Board to represent an executive Director.
 An officer's status when attending the meeting shall be recorded in the minutes.
 Where an executive Director post is shared by more than one person: Each person shall be entitled to attend meetings of the Board Each of those persons shall be eligible to vote in the case of agreement between them In the case of disagreement between them no vote should be case The presence of those persons shall count as one person.
 Attendance: The Board of Directors may agree that Directors can participate in its meetings by telephone, video or computer link.
 Participation in a meeting in this manner shall be deemed to constitute presence in person at the meeting.
-Directors who are unable to attend a meeting shall notify the Secretary in writing in advance of the meeting in question so that their apologies may be Frequency: submitted.
+Directors who are unable to attend a meeting shall notify the Secretary in writing in advance of the meeting in question so that their apologies may be submitted Frequency: submitted.
 Ordinary meetings of the Board shall be held at regular intervals at such times and places as the Board may determine.
 The Secretary will publish the dates, times and locations of meetings of the Board in advance.
 Accountability and reporting arrangements: The Council of Governors is responsible for holding the Board to account, for example by attending Board meetings in public and meeting with the Trust Chair, Chief Executive and Committee Chairs on the day of Board meetings / Council of Governors' meeting.
 The agenda and minutes of Board meetings will be shared with the Council of Governors.

 The Trust Chair will be responsible for ensuring the Board of Directors adheres to its Terms of Reference and Annual Work Plan.
 The Board shall self-assess its performance following each board meeting.A full set of papers comprising the agenda, minutes and associated reports and papers will be sent within the timescale set out in standing orders to all directors and others as agreed with the Chair and Chief Executive from time to time.
 Monitoring effectiveness: The Board will undertake an annual review of its performance against its duties in order to evaluate its achievements.
 Review: These terms of reference will be reviewed at least annually by the Board.
-Reviewed by Board of Directors: 2 April 2020 & 7 May 2020 Approved by Board of Directors: 7 May 2020 Review date: April 2021 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033
+Reviewed by Board of Directors: 1 April 2021 Approved by Board of Directors: 1 April 2021 Review date: April 2022 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033

 4.3.
-Statutory Committees of the Board - Terms of Reference
+Committees of the Board - Terms of Reference

 - Audit Committee

-- Remuneration and Nominations Committee
+- Nomination & Remuneration Committee

+- Quality Committee

-- Quality Committee Putting People First Committee
+- Putting People First Committee

 - Finance, Performance and Business Development Committee

 - Charitable Funds Committee